 A dental crown procedure can take one or two office visits depending on your unique situation.
 However, the process typically follows these steps:

-1. During your first visit, we will prepare your tooth for the crown.
-Preparing the tooth involves numbing the area, removing decay, and taking out any failing or old dental work from the tooth.
+- Tooth Preparation: During your first visit, we will prepare your tooth for the crown.
+This involves numbing the area, removing decay, and taking out any failing or old dental work from the tooth.

-3. We take digital impressions of your tooth and mouth.
-The impressions are emailed to a dental lab where the permanent crown is made.
+- Digital Impressions: We take digital impressions of your tooth and mouth.
+These impressions are then emailed to a dental lab where the permanent crown is made.

-4. You may get a temporary crown depending on how long it takes to make your permanent crown.
+- Temporary Crown (if needed): You may receive a temporary crown depending on how long it takes to make your permanent crown.
 If so, the temporary crown will be removed before the permanent one is installed.

 After the procedure, your lips and gums may feel numb for a couple of hours.
 Learn more about dental crown procedures on MedlinePlus.gov and MouthHealthy.org, brought to you by the American Dental Association.